 The Hierarchy of Corporate Finance Jobs

-There is a multitude of jobs in the corporate finance world.
-However, there are three that sit at the very top of the hierarchy and that are, therefore, arguably the best corporate finance jobs to aim for in the industry.
+There are a multitude of jobs in the corporate finance world.
+However, there are three that sit at the very top of the hierarchy and that are, therefore, arguably the best corporate finance jobs to aim for.
 The positions include what most people consider the top position in corporate finance – the chief financial officer (CFO).
 Two of the other most sought-after corporate finance jobs are positions that typically report to the CFO.
 The first is that of Management Accountant in the Financial Planning and Analysis (FP&A) department, and the second is the position of Controller.

 Chief Financial Officer

-The CFO may technically be under the chief executive officer (CEO) in a corporate hierarchy, but the importance of his/her position is not to be underestimated.
-Why?
-Because the CFO is in charge of the money, and money is what fuels the growth of every business.
-While he does answer to the CEO, when the CFO says that something needs to be done, changed, bought, or sold, almost everyone in the company works to accomplish the task.
+The CFO serves directly under the chief executive officer (CEO) in a corporate hierarchy and the importance of the position is not to be underestimated.
+Why? – Because the CFO is in charge of the money and money is what fuels the growth of every business.

 For a CFO, relevant work history and experience in managing the financial affairs of a corporation is crucial.
-Still, education and credentials are of particular importance as well.
-An MBA degree for a CFO is not only recommended – it’s really all but just short of being standard practice and required.
+Education and credentials are of particular importance as well.
+An MBA degree for a CFO is not merely recommended.
+It’s really all but just short of being standard practice and required.
 Chief financial officers are virtually guaranteed to possess some sort of degree in business or economics.